-1 kind of -- for our own people.
+1 kind of for our own people 12 - 11 - 0 O ± $\pm \circ \pm$ \circ α \pm O WII PCOPIC to the other families, so they can share too, please?

-And so, that's my recommendation is that we 2 have whatever it takes, the clinical counselling, the 3 ceremonies.
-And, for myself, I do Reiki and I do Hawaiian 4 Healing Arts that our people deserve to have everything to 5 heal and to love and to be whole once again.
+And so, that's my recommendation is that we have whatever it takes, the clinical counselling, the ceremonies.
+And, for myself, I do Reiki and I do Hawaiian Healing Arts that our people deserve to have everything to heal and to love and to be whole once again.
 Chi-migwetch.

-6 MS. CHRISTA BIG CANOE: So, if we could come 7 8 to the other families, so they can share too, please?
+MS. CHRISTA BIG CANOE: So, if we could come

 MS. SUE CARIBOU: Hi.
-For me, the justice 9 have failed me right from the start.
-My mom gave me up 10 because of residential school, and I'm grateful.
-I was 11 angry for a long time, but I'm grateful because I had two 12 families, two moms.
-They denied my real mother education, 13 because she had some kind of disease.
-But, they took me 14 15 anyways to residential school.
-So, I experienced a sober, wonderful life 16 with my auntie and that my real mother gave me up, too.
-I 17 had a beautiful home in High Rock where my mom had eight 18 gardens and one with all vegetables.
-We built our own log 19 cabin as a family, my brothers and sisters.
-20 And then they took my brother, my real 21 brothers and sisters, to residential school.
-So, my real 22 mother turned to be an alcoholic.
-She was very abused, 23 abused relationship.
-And, both my real mom, my dad, were 24 25 murdered in 1979.
-My mom took me back when my late brother, 1 Ovik (phon), was born.
-I ended up being a young mom at age 2 eight, because my parents were alcoholics.
-Sometimes, my 3 mom was used as a target with a gun, and I wouldn't let my 4 baby late brother see that.
-I would always take my baby 5 brother for a picnic or camp out, blueberry picking.
-He was 6 my first child, my late bro, and I still haven't begun to 7 8 heal for him, because the justice system failed him also.
-His baby, my eight-year-old niece, was 9 murdered because they failed my baby brother.
-They kept 10 taking my nephew to the nursing station.
-My brother knew 11 there was something wrong with him, but they just kept 12
+For me, the justice have failed me right from the start.
+My mom gave me up because of residential school, and I'm grateful.
+I was angry for a long time, but I'm grateful because I had two families, two moms.
+They denied my real mother education, because she had some kind of disease.
+But, they took me anyways to residential school.

+So, I experienced a sober, wonderful life with my auntie and that my real mother gave me up, too.
+I had a beautiful home in High Rock where my mom had eight gardens and one with all vegetables.
+We built our own log cabin as a family, my brothers and sisters.

+And then they took my brother, my real brothers and sisters, to residential school.
+So, my real mother turned to be an alcoholic.
+She was very abused, abused relationship.
+And, both my real mom, my dad, were murdered in 1979.

+1 My mom took me back when my late brother, 2 Ovik (phon), was born.
+I ended up being a young mom at age 3 eight, because my parents were alcoholics.
+Sometimes, my 4 mom was used as a target with a gun, and I wouldn't let my 5 baby late brother see that.
+I would always take my baby 6 brother for a picnic or camp out, blueberry picking.
+He was 7 my first child, my late bro, and I still haven't begun to 8 heal for him, because the justice system failed him also.

-13 sending him home.
-My baby brother died five months after my14 eight-year-old niece was murdered.
+His baby, my eight-year-old niece, was murdered because they failed my baby brother.
+They kept taking my nephew to the nursing station.
+My brother knew there was something wrong with him, but they just kept sending him home.
+My baby brother died five months after my eight-year-old niece was murdered.